Generative Adversarial Networks for Image Super-Resolution: A Survey: GANs for image super-resolutions

 There are also other popular methods that use GANs in unsupervised ways for image super-resolution \cite{prajapati2020unsupervised}.
-To improve the learning ability of a SR model in the real world, it combines an unsupervised learning and a mean opinion score in a GAN to improve perceptual quality in the real-world image super-resolution \cite{prajapati2020unsupervised}.
-To recover more natural image characteristics, Lugmayr et al. combined unsupervised and supervised ways for blind image super-resolution \cite{lugmayr2019unsupervised}.
-The first step learned to invert the effects of bicubic down sampling operation in a GAN in an unsupervised way to extract useful information from natural images \cite{lugmayr2019unsupervised}.
-To generate image pairs in the real world, the second step used a pixel-wise network in a supervised way to obtain high-resolution images \cite{lugmayr2019unsupervised}.
-To break fixed downscaling kernel, Sefi et al. used KernelGAN \cite{bell2019blind} and Internal-GAN \cite{shocher2018ingan} to obtain an internal distribution of patches in the blind image super-resolution.
+To improve the learning ability of a SR model in the real world, it combines an unsupervised learning and a mean opinion score in a GAN to improve perceptual quality in the real world image super-resolution \cite{prajapati2020unsupervised}.
+To break fixed downscaling kernel, KernelGAN \cite{bell2019blind}, TVG-KernelGAN\cite{park2023kernel}, and Internal-GAN \cite{shocher2018ingan} are used to obtain an internal distribution of patches in the blind image super-resolution.
 To accelerate the training speed, a guidance module was used in a GAN to quickly seek a correct mapping from a low-resolution domain to a high-resolution domain in unpaired image super-resolution \cite{lian2019fg}.
 To improve the accuracy of medical diagnosis, Song et al. used dual GANs in a self-supervised way to mine high dimensional information for PET image super-resolution \cite{mahapatra2017image}.
 Besides, other SR methods can have an important reference value for unsupervised GANs with for image super-resolution.
-For example, Wang et al. used an unsupervised method to translate real low-resolution images to real low-resolution images \cite{wang2020transformation}.
-Chen et al. resorted to a supervised super-resolution method to convert obtained real low-resolution images into real high-resolution images \cite{chen2020unsupervised}.
-More information of mentioned unsupervised GANs for image super-resolution can be shown in Table \uppercase\expandafter{\romannumeral9} as follows.
+For example, to improve both image synthesis quality and representation learning performance under the unsupervised setting, Wang et al. used an unsupervised method to translate real low-resolution images to real low-resolution images \cite{wang2020transformation}.
+To achieve better degradation learning and super-resolution performance, Chen et al. resorted to a supervised super-resolution method to convert obtained real low-resolution images into real high-resolution images \cite{chen2020unsupervised}.
+More information of mentioned unsupervised GANs for image super-resolution can be shown in Table \ref{tab:9} as follows.